-The above parameters can be set by programming the bus timing registers (CBTR0-1, see msCAN12 Bus Timing Register 0 (CBTR0) and msCAN12 Bus Timing Register 1 (CBTR1)).
+Above parameters can be set by programming the bus timing registers (CBTR0-1, see msCAN12 Bus Timing Register 0 (CBTR0) and msCAN12 Bus Timing Register 1 (CBTR1).).

-It is the user's responsibility to make sure that his bit time settings are in compliance with the CAN standard.
-Figure 17-9 gives an overview on the CAN conforming segment settings and the related parameter values.
+NOTE: It is the user's responsibility to make sure that his bit time settings are in compliance with the CAN standard.
+Table 17-3 gives an overview on the CAN conforming segment settings and the related parameter values.